parrt/msds501/notes/programming.md

 ### Conjuring up plans and programs

 A program is a sequence of operations that transforms data or performs computations that ultimately lead to the expected output. *Programming* is the act of designing programs: identifying the operations and their appropriate sequence.
-In other words, programming is about coming up with a work plan intended for a computer, which we often describe in semi-precise English called *pseudocode*. *Coding* is the act of translating such high-level pseudocode to programming language syntax.
+In other words, programming is about coming up with a work plan intended for a computer, which we often describe in semi-precise English called *pseudocode*.
+This is **step four** from the previous section.

+*Coding*, on the other hand, is the act of translating such high-level pseudocode to programming language syntax.
 As you gain more experience, it'll become easier and easier to go from a work plan in your head straight to code, without the pseudocode step.

 When first learning to program, it helps to use established patterns, templates, strategies, and common data transformation operations as a crutch.
 For example, in the next section will look at a template for a data science program that will work in most cases throughout this program!
 In [programming patterns in Python](https://github.com/parrt/msan501/blob/master/notes/python-patterns.ipynb), we'll see lots of patterns you can piece together to create programs.